UW-COSMOS/cosmos-visualizer/README.md

 ## Setup and installation

-The *Tagging* application is relatively complex due to its data-storage requirements.
-Setup for that application is covered below.

 The *Validation* and *Visualization* apps can be run using the following steps:

 1. Copy the `.env.example` file to `.env` and modify the values to your setup.
    A running **COSMOS** pipeline exposing a search API must be specified here.
 2. Run the script `bin/run-frontend [--production] <validation|visualizer>`.
-   This will spin up `docker-compose` for either the `validation` or `visualizer` apps, using the correct settings for production if that flag is specified.
+   This will spin up `docker-compose` for either the `validation` or `visualizer` apps, using the correct settings for production if that flag is specified, or enabling continuous rebuilding for frontend development if not.
-   **NOTE:** As of March 25, 2020, the production setting does not work.
+   **NOTE:** As of March 25, 2020, the production setting does not work properly.

 ## Tagging application

-The **Tagging** application includes several components:
+The *Tagging* application is relatively complex due to its data-storage requirements.
+The application includes several components:

 - A **PostgreSQL** database server that contains training data and model extractions.
 - A **node express**-based API that bridges the data store and user interface.